INS Rana (D52): Essence of INS Rana

-A book titled Essence of INS Rana, [ ISBN : 9789334204919 ] was published on 24 December 2024.
-The book reflects upon the glorious history of INS Rana and the significance of being associated with the Ship.
+A book titled Essence of INS Rana was published on 24 December 2024.
+The book reflects upon the glorious history of INS Rana and the significance of being associated with the ship.

 Controversy

 On Thursday, 1 June 2017, a 21-year-old naval sailor, Vikash Yadav, of Bhind, Madhya Pradesh, an electrical mechanic of power class 1, was found dead at 5 am, with bullet injuries, on board the INS Rana in Visakhapatnam, while on duty as a security sentry.
 A formal inquiry was ordered by the Indian Navy and a case was registered with the Malkapuram police.